zelo2000/EpamLessonWork/README.md

 The page number you want to output was read from the console.
 If the entered string is not a number then the program will stop.

 ## Lesson8
-Tasks on the topic of LINQ
+Tasks on the topic of Exception
 ### Task1-4
 StackOverflowException and IndexOutOfRangeException have been generated.
 IndexOutOfRangeException has been  catched.
 ### Task5